mgonzs13/llama_ros/README.md

 ## Launch Files

-First of all, you need create a launch file to use llama_ros or llava_ros.
-This launch file will contain the main parameters to download the model from HuggingFace and to configure it.
-Take a look to the following examples and the [predefined launch files](llama_bringup/launch).
+First of all, you need to create a launch file to use llama_ros or llava_ros.
+This launch file will contain the main parameters to download the model from HuggingFace and configure it.
+Take a look at the following examples and the [predefined launch files](llama_bringup/launch).

 ### llama_ros